great-expectations/great_expectations/docs/guides/validation/validation_actions/how_to_collect_openlineage_metadata_using_a_validation_action.md

     % pip3 install openlineage-common
     ```

-2. Update the action_list key in your Validation Operator config.
+2. Update the action_list key in your Checkpoint config.

-    Add the ``OpenLineageValidationAction`` action to the ``action_list`` key of the ``ActionListValidationOperator`` config in your ``great_expectations.yml``.
+    Add the ``OpenLineageValidationAction`` action to the end of your Checkpoint's ``action_list``.

     ```yaml
-    validation_operators:
-      action_list_operator:
+    name: taxi_data
+    module_name: great_expectations.checkpoint
-        class_name: ActionListValidationOperator
+    class_name: Checkpoint
+    # ...
     action_list:
-        - name: openlineage
+      - name: openlineage  # this name is user-definable
         action:
           class_name: OpenLineageValidationAction
           module_name: openlineage.common.provider.great_expectations
           openlineage_host: ${OPENLINEAGE_URL}
           openlineage_apiKey: ${OPENLINEAGE_API_KEY}
           job_name: ge_validation # This is user-definable
           openlineage_namespace: ge_namespace # This is user-definable
     ```

     The `openlineage_host` and `openlineage_apiKey` values can be set via the environment, as shown above, or can be implemented as variables in `uncommitted/config_variables.yml`.
 The `openlineage_apiKey` value is optional, and is not required by all OpenLineage backends.

-    A Great Expecations checkpoint is recorded as a Job in OpenLineage, and will be named according to the `job_name` value.
+    A Great Expectations checkpoint is recorded as a Job in OpenLineage, and will be named according to the `job_name` value.
 Similarly, the `openlineage_namespace` value can be optionally set.
 For more information on job naming, consult the [Naming section](https://github.com/OpenLineage/OpenLineage/blob/main/spec/Naming.md#job-namespace-and-constructing-job-names) of the OpenLineage spec.

-3. Trigger your `action_list_operator` to validate a batch of data and emit lineage events to the OpenLineage backend.
+3. Run your Checkpoint to validate a batch of data and emit lineage events to the OpenLineage backend.
 This can be done in code:

     ```python
-    context.run_validation_operator('action_list_operator', assets_to_validate=batch, run_name="openlineage_test")
+    import great_expectations as ge
+    context = ge.get_context()
+    checkpoint_name = "your checkpoint name here"
+    context.run_checkpoint(checkpoint_name=checkpoint_name)
     ```

-    Alteratively, this can be done with a checkpoint.
-First, make sure that the `validation_operator_name` is set in your checkpoint's XML file:
+    Alternatively, this can be done through the Great Expectations CLI:

-    ```diff
-    module_name: great_expectations.checkpoint
-    class_name: LegacyCheckpoint
-    +validation_operator_name: action_list_operator
-    batches:
-      - batch_kwargs:
-    ```

-    Then, run the checkpoint:

     ```bash
     % great_expectations checkpoint run <checkpoint_name>
     ```